username123create/reproducible-research_homework/README.md

 ***c)** Edit the script to make a reproducible simulation of Brownian motion.
 Commit the file and push it to your forked `reproducible-research_homework` repo.
 (10 points)*

-The edited script can be found in the `question-4-code section` in the`random_walk.R file`.
+The edited script can be found here: [Reproducible simulation]

+in the `question-4-code section` in the`random_walk.R file`.

 ***d)** Go to your commit history and click on the latest commit.
 Show the edit you made to the code in the comparison view (add this image to the **README.md** of the fork).
 (5 points)*